-To manage short-term liquidity, the Treasury unit continually analyses all relevant cash flows over the course of time.
-Stress tests are conducted on a daily basis as part of this.
-In addition to the simulation of general stress scenarios, further scenarios are analysed involving extreme additional stressing of individual liquidity components, e.g. the short-term, near-total loss of particularly large client deposits.
-The requirements for the regulatory Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR) were also fulfilled at all times.
+The requirements for the regulatory Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR) were also fulfilled with ease at all times.
 Due to the Bank's liquidity situation as described above, no risk-covering assets are allocated for liquidity risk in the ICAAP at present.
 Only in the unlikely event of negative stress test results would it be necessary to provide economic capital to cover the potential costs of an increase in the procurement of liquidity.

 The Bank monitors compliance with the liquidity ratios prescribed by the CRR on a daily basis.
-At the end of the year, the LCR was 1.9 (1.7), substantially above the minimum level of 1.0.
-The same applies to the NSFR, which was at 2.7 (2.3).
+At the end of the year, the LCR was 1.9 (1.9), substantially above the minimum level of 1.0.
+The same applies to the NSFR, which was at 3.0 (2.7).

-The risk of inadequate market liquidity for individual trading products defined in the MaRisk rules is monitored implicitly as part of market risk
+The risk of insufficient market liquidity for individual trading products, as defined in MaRisk, is monitored implicitly via market price risk control.